aiven/inkless/inkless/KnownChallenges.md

 How do we spread load of consumers and producers?
 Which type of metadata?

+#### Answer

+We should rely on KRaft to ensure we have some sort of partition ownership.
+Using some sort of load balancing algorithm (round robin, least connection, least response time, ...) we can try to ensure load is distributed evenly within all the brokers.
+We need some ADR to find out what would be the best for this.
+Maybe even make it configurable.
+This means we will fully utilize the current cluster metadata infrastructure.

 ### Replication

 We need to understand how to effectively deactivate replication factor for the new type of topics.